Dataplane supports reporting on and charting fields created with the free Script Runner add-on by Jamie Echlin.

 Script Runner allows administrators to create customized and programmable Scripted Fields that can be used almost anywhere that a regular JIRA field can be used, and which can perform arbitrary calculations on issue-related data using the Groovy language.

-Using Script Runner with Dataplane
+Using the Script Runner Add-On with Dataplane

 Dataplane can use your existing Scripted Fields, or you can add new fields to be used in conjunction with Dataplane.